 Best for: price-sensitive merchants who want a bank-backed provider and are open to promotional starter offers or switching.

 If you want a quick market view for a typical Hungarian small shop, it is worth checking the POSnavigator Arena.
-In the Arena, Small Shop models a merchant operating a physical store, using 1 POS terminal, with roughly HUF 5 million in monthly card turnover, an average basket size of HUF 8,000, and mainly Visa and Mastercard transactions.
+In the Arena, Small Shop models a merchant operating a physical store, using 1 POS terminal, with roughly HUF 5 million in monthly card turnover, an average basket size of HUF 8,000, a small-shop merchant profile, and mainly Visa and Mastercard transactions.
 In practical terms, this does not mean a hypermarket or a large chain supermarket, but a smaller, usually single-location local retail business serving everyday consumer traffic, such as a neighborhood convenience shop, delicatessen-style store, or smaller food shop.

 Raiffeisen Bank - POS 3 package - HUF 2,440,876.